Energinet-DataHub/energy-origin/doc/architecture/domains/refinement.md

 ## Wallet(section) creation - when does that occur?

-[Task 001] Possible task: Update Terms & Conditions to include that a wallet will be created for the user in Energinet's "default" wallet system
+[Task](https://app.zenhub.com/workspaces/team-atlas-633199659e255a37cd1d144f/issues/gh/energinet-datahub/energy-origin-issues/1545): Update Terms & Conditions to include that a wallet will be created for the user in Energinet's "default" wallet system

 Think of it as: Wallet section is an "obfuscated" IBAN number - only relevant for receiving slices.
 Not relevant for queries, claims.